 In August, Dr Nahian Chowdhury (NeuRA) gave us a tutorial on Transcranial Magnetic Stimulation (TMS) and how it can be used to induce plasticity.
 He also explained the practical considerations associated with combining TMS with EEG, and what knowledge has been gained in relation to understanding visual function.

 In our September Vaegan presented by Dr Colin Palmer (School of Psychology, UNSW), we saw some of the visual cues that contribute to our perception of other people’s gaze direction.
-Dr Palmer also revealed how the functional aspects of gaze detection may underly social-perceptual mechanisms in autism and developmental prosopagnosia.
+Dr Palmer also revealed how the functional aspects of gaze detection may underlie social-perceptual mechanisms in autism and developmental prosopagnosia.

 In October, Dr Arijit Chakraborty (Chicago College of Optometry) informed us on his recent work using transcranial magnetic stimulation and transcranial direct current stimulation to affect changes in perceptual learning and creating treatment models to target brain areas underlying conditions such as age-related macular degeneration and amblyopia.